Classification of Transuranium Elements in Terms of `Winding' Numbers in the Bohr-Sommerfeld Model: Transuranics, Fine Structure Formula, and Orbits

 We found the following concept useful for `winding' numbers.
 Let us introduce

 with approximation to the nearest integer, in the case of non-closed relativistic orbits under consideration.
 It usually coincides with a direct count of the electron's rotation around the focus in one orbital period.
+Moreover, one may count only rotations, say from $r_{\rm{min}}$ to $r_{\rm{max}}$, due to the following symmetry: $r(2\pi/\omega-\theta)=r(\theta)$ and then double the result.

 The speed of an electron can also be estimated as follows: